Marian Drane Graham Scholars Program

 In addition to gaining hands-on professional experience, Scholars spend time in the UNC System offices in Chapel Hill, NC, learn from university leaders, travel to UNC System campuses, and visit with key NC policy leaders and elected officials in North Carolina and Washington, DC.
 Finally, the Scholars will work with System Office staff to develop and present a capstone project outlining the role of higher education in North Carolina and its impact on the UNC System.
 Through these experiences, Scholars develop a deep appreciation for the complexities of higher education and public service in the state of North Carolina.

-The position carries a stipend of $2400 and the UNC System will provide housing.
+The 2021 Program will operate remotely.
+The position carries a stipend of $3,400 and the UNC System will provide housing.
 Scholars may travel up to 35 minutes to internship sites and will need access to transportation.

 Knowledge, Skills, and Abilities